On complete embedded translating solitons of the mean curvature flow that are of finite genus

-and since we are only interested in small values of the parameter $\epsilon$, this justifies to some extent the restriction that we are about to make on possible formal solutions in Lemma \procref{LemmaFormalSolutionOverSmallScale}, below.
-Let $\Bbb{R}[X][[M,N]]$ be the ring of all formal power series over the variables $M$ and $N$ with coefficients that are polynomials in the variable $X$.
-Observe that the operators $D_1$ and $G$ naturally extend again to well defined operators over this space. \proclaim{Lemma \nextprocno} There exists a unique formal power series $V$ in $\Bbb{R}[X][[M,N]]$ such that
+Let $\Bbb{R}[X][[M,N]]$ be the ring of formal power series over the variables $M$ and $N$ with coefficients that are polynomials in the variable $X$.
+Observe that the operators $\Cal{G}$ and $\Cal{D}$ naturally extend again to well-defined operators over this space. \proclaim{Lemma \nextprocno} There exists a unique formal power series $V$ in $\Bbb{R}[X][[M,N]]$ such that

 \myitem{(1)} $V_{0,1}=1$;

 \myitem{(2)} $V_{p,p+1}(0)=0$ for all $p\geq 1$; and